aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 Setting | Effect
 --- | ---
-`Use the default public interface only` | Send WebRTC traffic via the default public network adapter.
+`Use the default public interface only` | Send WebRTC traffic via the default public network adapter to the Internet.
 This will be the VPN adapter for system-VPN users.
 `Use the default public interface and private interface` | Same as above, except allow WebRTC traffic through the default private interface to your local network as well.
 `Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC traffic over UDP proxies.
 This will effectively disable WebRTC communication for most users (depending on UDP proxy usage).

 **Legacy options (Chrome 42 - 47)**

-The legacy options are only displayed if you're using an older verison of Chrome.
+The legacy options are only displayed if you're using an older version of Chrome.

 `Prevent WebRTC from using routes other than the default route` is identical to `Use the default public interface only`, and `Prevent WebRTC from using non-proxied UDP` is identical to `Disable non-proxied UDP (force proxy)`.

 **Older versions of Chrome (Chrome <42)**

-WebRTC Leak Prevent is not compaitible with Chrome versions below 42.
+WebRTC Leak Prevent is not compaitible with versions of Chrome below 42.

 --
 #### I'm using a VPN or proxy, how do I prevent WebRTC leaks?